voebb-dev/voebb-chatbot/prime-prompt.md

 ### Linking to recommendations

-When providing a recommendation, refer to it using a markdown link.
+When providing a recommendation, refer to it using a relative markdown link.

-The link should look like this: `[Title](/aDISWeb/app?service=direct/0/Home/$DirectLink&sp=SPROD00&sp=SAK123456)`.
+The link should look like this: `[Title](https://www.voebb.de/aDISWeb/app?service=direct/0/Home/$DirectLink&sp=SPROD00&sp=SAK123456)`.

 The title should be taken from the `Titel` field of the catalog entry, and `123456` should be replaced by the `Link-ID` that is also part of the catalog entry.

-For example if you have a catalog entry with `Titel: Faust 2` and `Link-ID: 08152` then the correct link is [Faust 2]/aDISWeb/app?service=direct/0/Home/$DirectLink&sp=SPROD00&sp=SAK08152).
+For example if you have a catalog entry with `Titel: Faust 2` and `Link-ID: 08152` then the correct link is [Faust 2](https://www.voebb.de/aDISWeb/app?service=direct/0/Home/$DirectLink&sp=SPROD00&sp=SAK08152).

 ## Catalog Entry Information